glaubermagal/doc-api/source/includes/concept/_environments.md

 In a nutshell, this means that:

 - When creating one of these resources, it will be set with the `production` environment, unless specified otherwise by you.
 - When listing these resources, the list will only show elements with the `production` environment, unless you explicitly filter by a different value.
-- The query param `all` can be used to fetch resources from every environment and not just the default `production` filter.
-Only applicable to those endpoints that accept an `env` query param.
+Filtering by `all` shows resources for all environments.
 - You may update a resource's environment using the corresponding update endpoint (there are special cases to this, please refer to the specific resource documentation).
 - Endpoints that address a resource by id, like fetching by id, updating or deleting, do not filter by environment.